 In severe cases of bruxism, your healthcare provider may consider medication.
 Medications for bruxism may not be very effective and can have potential side effects.
 Healthcare professionals recommend several types of medications, including Botox injections.
 These work by decreasing the activity in the facial muscles.

 If you're experiencing aches in your jaw, mouth, or neck from grinding your teeth, you should speak to a dentist.
 Bruxism can cause serious harm to your oral and sleep health, and a healthcare professional can help prevent more serious problems down the road.
-Call (346) 250-3575 today to schedule a consultation with McDonald Dental today.
+Call (346) 250-3575 today to schedule a consultation with Kevin Nail, DDS Family & Cosmetic Dentistry today.